 Rendering of services

-At the end of each reporting period, the group revises its estimates of the number of options that are expected to vest based on the non-market vesting conditions.
+At the end of each reporting period, the Company revises its estimates of the number of options that are expected to vest based on the non-market vesting conditions.
 It recognizes the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity.
 Each option gives the holder the right, but not the obligation, to acquire one share at the exercise price on the terms and subject to the conditions set out in the Stock Option Plan.

-When the options are exercised, the company issues new shares.
+When the options are exercised, the Parent issues new shares or re-issues treasury shares.
 The proceeds received net of any directly attributable transaction costs are credited to share capital (nominal value) and share premium.

-The grant by the company of options over its equity instruments to the employees of subsidiary undertakings in the group is treated as a capital contribution.
+The grant by the Company of options over its equity instruments to the employees of subsidiary undertakings in the Company is treated as a capital contribution.
 The fair value of employee services received, measured by reference to the grant date fair value, is recognized over the vesting period as an increase to investment in subsidiary undertakings, with a corresponding credit to equity in the parent entity accounts.

 The social security contributions payable in connection with the grant of the share options is considered an integral part of the grant itself, and the charge will be treated as a cash-settled transaction.